 Choosing a dermatologist can be a difficult decision to make.
 Some dermatologists are primarily focused on cosmetic issues, while others treat some dermatological medical conditions.
 Your ideal skin physician should focus on both.
-And, because your Spring, Texas area dermatologist will be examining your entire body during your annual skin evaluation, he should be someone with whom you’re comfortable.
+And, because your dermatologist will be examining your entire body during your annual skin evaluation, he should be someone with whom you’re comfortable.

-When many Spring residents think of seeing a dermatologist, they often think of treating acne or other unsightly skin issues.
+When many residents think of seeing a dermatologist, they often think of treating acne or other unsightly skin issues.
 While these skin conditions are certainly in Dr. Perri’s wheelhouse, he also provides a variety of other services, including:

 - Performing annual skin examinations for cancer detection;

 - Treatment of rashes such as eczema; and

 Acne can be an embarrassing skin condition for both teenagers and adults.
 Dr. Perri understands the humiliation that a bad case of acne can bring to an individual, and works diligently with his acne patients to come up with a personalized treatment plan to address their specific case.
 Potential acne treatments that might work for you include gentle cleansers, topical ointments, antibiotic gels, oral anti-inflammatory medications or Accutane.